Savage3991/Global-Functions-Documentation/Libraries/Scripts.md

 ## getscripthash

 > [!NOTE]
-> Hash the compressed and encrypted bytecode, don't decrypt and decompress it.
+> Use the compressed and encrypted bytecode, don't decrypt and decompress it.
 >
 > This function should return `nil` if the script has no bytecode.
 > We encourage this behavior, as it's easier for people to check for `nil`, rather than each executor having its own output.